 Having the store or gallery post a sign, the second UCC requirement, may seem like an awkward request, but more and more stores and galleries are complying with such requests.
 Include a requirement in your consignment agreement that the gallery post a notice such as "Crafts at this gallery are sold under the terms of consignment agreements."
 As noted above, this may not be effective in all states.

 Because the UCC has proven to be a tough fit for the artist culture of many crafts people, many states have passed special consignment laws to protect artists from gallery abuses and bankruptcy.
 So far, 31 states have passed art consignment laws: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Washington, and Wisconsin.

 Most of these state laws provide a shield from a consignee's bankruptcy by eliminating creditors' ability to seize consigned goods.
 In reality, enforcing these laws usually requires hiring a lawyer and filing claims in bankruptcy court.
 This process can be expensive, sometimes more expensive than the value of the artists' goods.
 Moreover, many of the state laws require a written consignment agreement as a condition for enforcing the law.

 Determining whether your artwork qualifies as "art" under state laws can be confusing.
 Many state consignment laws apply only to "fine art."
 Fine art is traditionally defined as a painting, sculpture, drawing, graphic art, or print, but not multiples.
-Other states -- for example, Arizona and Ohio -- specifically include crafts under consignment laws (defining them as any work made from clay, textile, fiber, wood, metal, plastic, or glass).
+Other states, like Arizona and Ohio, specifically include crafts under consignment laws (defining them as any work made from clay, textile, fiber, wood, metal, plastic, or glass).

 Traditionally, most artists have used oral agreements to establish consignments.
 Today, you should really use a written consignment contract, since it can provide benefits for you, obligations for the gallery, and, most importantly, is required under many state's consignment laws.